Lung Cancer Screening

 • One low-dose CT scan each year

-• A real-time reading of the low-dose CT scan by a radiologist who is an expert in lung cancer
+• A reading of the low-dose CT scan by a radiologist who is an expert in lung cancer

 • An appointment with a smoking cessation expert, if requested